stackhpc/ansible-slurm-appliance/README.md

 ## CI/CD automation

-A GitHub Actions workflow which checks for new upstream version release tags and updates the downstream repo, can be found at:
+A GitHub Actions workflow which checks for new upstream version release tags and creates a PR to update the downstream repo, can be found at:

         .github/workflows/upgrade-check.yml.sample

 If activated, the workflow is scheduled by default to run every day at 9 AM UTC and can be triggered manually via the `workflow_dispatch` event.
 How to activate the workflow is detailed at the top of the file.

+Workflow uses [create-pull-request](https://github.com/peter-evans/create-pull-request) to handle the pull request action.
+See for action inputs.

 In order for GitHub actions to fetch workflow changes in `.github/workflows`, a PAT for each deployment must be provided.